Bhaskers-Blu-Org2/MCW-Optimized-architecture/Whiteboard design session/WDS trainer guide - Optimized architecture.md

 -   Read the Student guide (including the case study) and Trainer guide

--   Become familiar with all key points and activities.
+-   Become familiar with all key points and activities

--   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.
+-   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions

--   Prior to the whiteboard design session, discuss the case study to pick up more ideas.
+-   Prior to the whiteboard design session, discuss the case study to pick up more ideas

--   Make notes for later.
+-   Make notes for later

 ## During the whiteboard design session: Tips for an effective whiteboard design session